September 23, 2024

-- a comment from Scenekunstbruket
+- A comment from Scenekunstbruket

 On Thursday, June 12, the Ministry of Culture and the Ministry of Education invite you to an input seminar in connection with the report The Art of the Possible - from the expert group on art and culture in education.
 Here you will find Scenekunstbrukets comment.